programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 | tumleo.glb | Tumleo.jpg | 0.27* ratio, desk + 0.01, -0.12* ratio | paddleColor |
 | waiGeo.glb | Waigeo.jpg |  -0.65* ratio, desk + 0.01, -0.35* ratio | paddleAddColor |

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-12.png" alt="Many jars on a map of Papua." caption="Figure 12.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-12.png" alt="Many jars on a map of Papua." caption="Figure 17.
 Additional jars can be addded to the scene and puzzle." %}

 ## Conclusion and Next Steps
 This has been an introduction to using Three.js and the basic concepts in creating 3D scenes.
 The official [Three.js](https://threejs.org) website shows how much more complex pages can be created, with additions such as animations and sound.
 The [Three.js](https://threejs.org) site also contains example code that could be used for extending the puzzle created here, with sound effects for correct matches.
 Many sites, especially those with large models, feature loading bars, that give feedback to the user while the models load.
-Another possible extension, primarily for VR, would be to enable the map to be moved.
-While this allows everything to be scaled larger, it is important to consider usability issues, and the possibility of inducing user motion sickness.
+Another possible extension is to enable the scene to be viewed and manipulated in VR.

 There are many ways cultural heritage models can be used interactively: vessels can be refitted (Hardy, 2023), site contexts could be toggled on and off, or objects could be virtually analysed (for p-XRF etc).
 Providing research data in such a format, has challenges, but also has the possibility for making findings more accessible and interesting to non-academic audiences.

 ## References

+D’Andrea, A., Conyers, M., Courtney, K.K., Finch, E., Levine, M. Rountrey, A., Kettler, H.S., Webbink, K. 2022.
+"Copyright and Legal Issues Surrounding 3D Data."
+In 3D Data Creation to Curation: Community Standards for 3D Data Preservation, eds.
+Moore, J., Rountrey, A., Kettler, H.S.
+Chicago: Association of Research and College Libraries (ALA).

 Dolbunova, E., Lucquin, A., McLaughlin, T.R., Bondetti, M., Courel, B., Oras, E., Piezonka, H., Robson, H.K., Talbot, H., Adamczak, K., Andreev, K., Asheichyk, V., Charniauski, M., Czekai-Zastawny, A., Ezepenko, I., Grechkina, T., Gunnarssone, A., Gusentsova, T.M., Haskevych, D., Ivanischeva, M., Kabacinski, J., Karmanov, V, Kosorukova, N., Kostyleva, E., Kriiska, A., Kukawka, S., Lozovskaya, O., Mazurkevich, Z., Nedomolkina, N., Piliciauskas, G., Sinitsyna, G., Skorobogatov, A., Smolyaninov, R.V., Surkov, A., Tkachov, O., Tkachova, Ml, Tsybrij, A., Tsybrij, V., Vybornov, A.A., Wawrusiewicz, A., Yudin, A.I., Meadows, J., Heron, C., Craig O.E.
 2023.
 The Transmission of Pottery Technology Among Prehistoric European Hunter-Gatherers.
 Nature Human Behaviour.
 7:171.

+Gaffney, D., Summerhayes, G.R., Ford, A., Scott, J.M., Denham, T., Field, J., Dickinson, W.R.
+2015.
+Earliest Pottery on New Guinea Mainland Reveals Austronesian Influences in Highland Environments 3000 Years Ago.
+PLoS ONE 10(9):e0134497.

 Hardy, K. 2023.
 The creation of 'Uvira's Pot', a virtual reality puzzle to promote engagement with archaeological research.
 Conference: Digital Humanities 2023.
 Collaboration as Opportunity (DH2023) At: Graz, Austria.

 Holtorf, C. 2005.
 From Stonehenge to Las Vegas.
 Archaeology as popular culture.
 Walnut Creek: AltaMira Press.

 Maschner, H. July 2022 (https://sketchfab.com/blogs/community/cultural-heritage-spotlight-global-digital-heritage/?utm_source=website&utm_campaign=newsfeed)

 May, P., Tuckson, M. 2000.
 The Traditional Pottery of Papua New Guinea.
 Crawford House Publishing, Adelaide.

 O'Brien, M.J., Lyman, R.L., Collard, M., Holdern, C.J., Gray, R.D., Shennan, S.J.
 2008.
 Transmission, Phylogenetics and the Evolution of Cultural Diversity.
 In: Cultural Transmission and Archaeology: Issues and Case Studies.
 Society for American Archaeology.
 Washington.

+Oruç, P. 2020 3D Digitisation of Cultural Heritage: Copyright Implications of the Methods, Purposes and Collaboration, 11 JIPITEC 149 para 1.

 Pétrequin, A.-M., Pétrequin, P. 2006.
 Objets de Pouvoir en Nouvelle Guinée: Approche Ethnoarchéologique d’un Système de Signes Sociaux: Catalogue de la Donation Anne-Marie et Pierre Pétrequin.
 Réunion des Musées Nationaux, Paris.

 Schell, J. 2015.
 The Art of Game Design: A Book of Lenses.
 CRC Press.
 FL.